webhintio/hint/packages/hint-no-broken-links/README.md

 ## Can the hint be configured?

 Yes.
-You can change the http method to make the requests (`HEAD`, `GET`, etc.).
+You can change the HTTP method to make the requests (`HEAD`, `GET`, etc.).
 To do so, you need to configure the property `method` in your configuration [`.hintrc`][hintrc] file: